 American Superconductor Corporation (together with its subsidiaries, "AMSC®" or the "Company") was founded on April 9, 1987.
-We are a leading system provider of megawatt-scale power solutions that enhance the performance of the power grid, protect our Navy's fleet, and lower the cost of wind power.
+We are a leading system provider of megawatt-scale power resiliency solutions that orchestrate the rhythm and harmony of power on the grid, and that protect and expand the capability of the Navy's fleet.
 Our system level products leverage the Company's proprietary "smart materials" and "smart software and controls" to provide enhanced resiliency and improved performance of megawatt-scale power flow.

-In the power grid market, we enable electric utilities, industrial facilities, and renewable energy project developers to connect, transmit and move power through our power electronics and superconductor-based systems as well as our transmission planning services.
-We help protect the U.S. Navy surface fleet with advanced superconductor-based systems and we enable the use of high-efficiency, high performance, and low-weight magnetic systems which provide superior performance advantages to the traditional methods of mine field protection for the Navy fleet.
+In the power grid market, we enable electric utilities, industrial facilities, and renewable energy project developers to connect, transmit and distribute smarter, cleaner and better power through our power electronics and superconductor-based systems as well as our transmission planning services.
+We protect and expand the capability of the U.S. Navy surface fleet with advanced superconductor-based systems which provide superior performance advantages to the traditional methods of mine field protection.
 In the wind power market, we enable manufacturers to field highly competitive wind turbines through our advanced power electronics and control system products, engineering, and support services.
 Our power grid and wind products and services provide exceptional reliability, security, efficiency, and affordability to our customers.

 Our power system solutions help to improve energy efficiency, alleviate power capacity and other constraints, improve system resiliency, and increase the adoption of renewable energy generation.
-Demand for our solutions is driven by the growing needs for modernized smart grids that improve power reliability, security, and quality, the U.S. Navy's effort to upgrade in-board power systems to support fleet electrification, and the need for increased renewable sources of electricity, such as wind and solar energy.
+Demand for our solutions is driven by: the growing needs for modernized grids that improve power reliability, security, and quality, the U.S. Navy's effort to upgrade in-board power systems to support fleet electrification, and the need for increased renewable sources of electricity, such as wind and solar energy.
 Concerns about these factors have led to increased spending by corporations and the military, as well as supportive government regulations and initiatives on local, state and national levels, including renewable portfolio standards, tax incentives, and international treaties.